codacy/docs/docs/repositories/security-monitor.md

     <tr>
       <td><img src="../images/security-monitor-yellow.png" alt="Yellow"></td>
       <td><p><strong>There are security patterns in this category that are disabled</strong></p>
           <p>You should enable the patterns in this category so it's verified.
-To enable all security patterns on the repository, click the button <strong>More</strong> and select <strong>Turn on all security patterns</strong>.
-If you're using configuration files, you must manually enable the listed patterns on your configuration files.</p>
+To enable all security patterns on the repository, click the button <strong>More</strong> and select <strong>Turn on all security patterns</strong>.</p>
     </tr>
     <tr>
       <td><img src="../images/security-monitor-red.png" alt="Red"></td>